Arsenal stun Real Madrid in Champions League with Declan Rice double

 “It’s not going to hit me yet because there is another leg to go,” Rice said of his two sensational strikes.

-“I’m excited, I’m happy, I’m over the moon – I don’t mean to be cliched – but I think this will hit me in a few years time, that what I did was really special.”
+“I’m excited, I’m happy, I’m over the moon.
+I don’t mean to be cliched but I think this will hit me in a few years’ time – that what I did was really special.”

 French forward Kylian Mbappe had the best of Real’s chances but was twice denied by David Raya in the Arsenal goal.